 All photographs on Striped Spatula are copyrighted.
 When sharing a link to one of my recipes in a roundup or feature, you are welcome to share one photograph from the post, provided that you credit Striped Spatula and include the permalink to the recipe post.

 I do not permit use of my photographs outside of sharing links to my recipes (e.g. promotion for your business or brand), or in any print publication, without my written consent.
-For inquiries, please send me a message via my Contact page.
+For inquiries, please visit my Contact page.

-Yes, on a limited basis, and I’d love to discuss working together!
-Read more here.
+Yes, and I’d love to discuss working together!
+Read more HERE.